sefeoglu/sefeoglu/README.md

 ### Hi there, I am Şefika 👋
 ---

 I have started to work as a research asistant under the open distributed systems research group at the TU Berlin.
 I graduated from Data Science master program of the University of Potsdam and have started to pursue PhD under Corporate Semantic Web Group of Freie Universitaet Berlin.
-Before that, I received my Bachelor's Degree in Computer Engineering from Ege University in 2015.
 My interests are robotics, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering(:green_heart:) :)